TsjipTsjip/Cord/README.md

 var warship = "to the kings of the world!"

 cord =>
-	Message.Contains(prefix + "hello"):test
+    Message.HasPrefix(prefix + "hello"):hi
-	User.ID("146046383726657536", "test2", "ect"):hi
+    Message.HasSuffix(prefix):test
 <>

 cord =>
-	Message.Contains("testing:"):complete
+    Message.HasPrefix("testing:"):complete
 <>

 set (hi) =>
-	{kick}{/user} you have been warned for saying `Hello`
+    User.ID("146046383726657536", "test2", "ect")
+    User.HasRole("Developer", "After", "Crash")
+    Hello {/user}!
+    Response.nil?
+    This command is not for you!
 <>

 set (test) =>
     Testing all the good stuff!
 <>

 set (complete) =>
     We are the one, the true...the proud!
 <>
 ```